JohnMHawkins/goweb/README.md

 WriteThroughMongoCache - library that implements a write-through cache to a mongo db

-## wtmcdb ##
+## cacheserver ##

-(TBD)

-A singleton Mongo db server fronted by the wtmcache library providing a cached db for any number of other server instances to use a shared db with caching.
+A singleton cache server providing multiple other services/instances with a unified cache.

 ## logger ##